Dietary biology of the tawny owl: Mammals

 On occasion, tawny owls will prey on young European rabbits (Oryctolagus cuniculus) as well as very young hares.
 Mostly neonatal or scarcely older rabbits are taken, with a few studies estimating the mean weight as caught as only 100 to 350 g.
-Access to European rabbit was said to cause the mean prey mass of tawny owls in parts of the Netherlands to an unprecidently high 130 g.
+Access to European rabbit was said to cause the mean prey mass of tawny owls in parts of the Netherlands to an unprecedentedly high 130 g.
 One Spanish study claimed that up to 23% of the vertebrate prey for the tawny owl was made up of by rabbits, making them the smallest known avian predator to show a dependence on them.
 Though generally a minor part of the diet, a wide diversity of bats are taken by tawny owls, with over 30 species in their prey spectrum.
 Usually less than 1% of vertebrate prey consists of bats but in Poland, dietary relations have been studied between tawny owls living near bat caves and urban bat roosts, and locally up to as much as 2% of the diet (and 5.3% of the mammalian foods) can consist of bats.
 Studies have indicated that bat species are more or less hunted in proportion to their occurrence in mixed colonies and are taken more so within urbanized environments as well as when staple rodent prey is low.
 In Austria, 252 attacks by tawny owls were recorded at a colony of Geoffroy's bats (Myotis emarginatus), 31 of which were successful.
 In Great Britain, it is estimated that tawny owls eliminate at minimum 140,000 individual bats annually.
 While most bats encountered (and hunted) are fairly small-bodied, tawny owls may hunt bats of all sizes available, from the roughly 4 g common pipistrelle (Pipistrellus pipistrellus) to the 59 g greater noctule (Nyctalus lasiopterus) in Europe and to the 140 g Egyptian fruit bat (Rousettus aegyptiacus) outside of Europe.
 Other mammalian prey recorded have been mustelids.
 The tawny owl is known to hunt both common weasels in Europe, including fairly large stoats (Mustela erminea), weighing averages of up to 200 to 300 g, despite the potential risk of counterattacking by these bold and powerful hunters.
 Traces of an even bigger mustelid have been found, the European pine marten (Martes martes), in the foods of tawny owls, though it is a considerable possibility that this was scavenged rather than killed by the owl, much like the verified case of tawny owls scavenging remains of European polecats (Mustela putorius).